There have been a few changes to this page and the PDRP so please ensure you are up to date with the latest requirements.

 Use the checklist to guide you as to what you need to include in your portfolio.

 This includes whole days or short teaching sessions that you have done in the last 3 years.
 For example it could include post graduate study, short courses, seminars, conferences, in service education and online learning.
-This will be documented on the professional development activities record and verified by your manager or educator.
+This will be documented on the professional development activities record and validated usually by your manager or educator.

 Your self assessment is a specific example of how you have demonstrated each competency in your everyday practice.
 Do not reword the competency.
 Ensure patient confidentiality is kept.
 All practice examples must be from the last 12 months of practice.